KirillRodichev/EEP/README.md

 > Here you can also modify equipment info.
 Any changes will be updated asynchronously, thanks to js fetch.

 ![](https://i.ibb.co/jRKDhk6/eq-2.jpg)
-> Equipment can be as well filtered by body groups.
+> Equipment can be filtered by body groups as well.

 ![](https://i.ibb.co/FwZJdtn/eq-xml.jpg)
 > You can even download an XML file with gym's equipment, modify it and then upload it back.
-Information from the xml will rewrite existing data in database.
+Information from the xml will rewrite existing data in a database.